gsn245/hackathon-LLMs/readme.md

 > [!WARNING]
 > In this project, you will be interacting with OpenAI's API and large language models.
 Do not send them any sensitive or private information, from you or any of your colleagues.

-Some loose ideas:
+## Some ideas

+Create a bot that

-1. reviews papers (maybe using supervised information from OpenReview).
-Aim: comparing with the NeurIPS experiment.
+- reviews papers (maybe using supervised information from OpenReview).
-2. answers the question "has this idea been done already?" (verify with one's own previous work)
+- answers the question "has this idea been done already?"
-3. given a methods section, writes the related work section.
+- given a methods section, writes the related work section.

-4. Study the bias and ethical concerns that arise from these tasks.
+Alternatively, you could study the bias and ethical concerns that arise from these tasks, or come up with your own task!

 ## Setting up your environment